 Go to Acute Respiratory Distress Syndrome and Barotrauma and Mechanical Ventilation for complete information on these topics.

 Human lung development begins with 50 million alveoli in the neonatal lung and completes with 500 million alveoli and approximately 50 m2 of surface area in an adult lung.
-Substantial part of the alveolarization occurs during first 2 years of life.
+A substantial part of alveolarization occurs during the first 2 years of life.
 The normal alveolar epithelium is comprised of two distinct types of cells.
 Type I alveolar cells are flat, account for 90% of the alveolar surface area and are covered with a thin layer of alveolar lining fluid.
-They participate in the gas exchange and are exposed to very high oxygen concentration.
-So they are vulnerable to oxidative injury, but recent literature suggests that type I cells may have an active system against the oxidative stress.
+They participate in the gas exchange and are exposed to very high oxygen concentrations.
+Thus, they are vulnerable to oxidative injury, but recent literature suggests that type I cells may have an active system against the oxidative stress.
 They are end cells because they are incapable of proliferation and differentiation.
 They actually arise from type II cells.
 Type II alveolar cells are cuboidal or rounded cells that account for the remaining 10% of alveolar surface area and are resistant to injury.
-They do not participate in the gas exchange but are involved in surfactant production, ion transport and other pulmonary defense mechanisms.
-[7, 8, 9, 10, 11, 12]
+They do not participate in the gas exchange but are involved in surfactant production, ion transport, and other pulmonary defense mechanisms.[8, 9, 10, 11, 12, 13]

 Alveolar epithelium and pulmonary microvascular endothelium create a two-layered alveolar-capillary barrier.
 This barrier serves the function of gas exchange, maintains the integrity of pulmonary morphology and protection from external injury.
 Disruption of this barrier results in increased permeability, influx of protein rich edema fluid into the alveolar sacs, dysfunction of surfactant production, and defective ion transport leading to impaired fluid clearance from alveolar cells.
 These changes are the hallmark of ARDS pathophysiology and are accompanied by dysregulated inflammation from dysfunctional leukocytes and influx of pro-inflammatory cytokines like interleukins and tumor-necrosis factor.
 The role of neutrophils in this mechanism is controversial.
 Animal models have favored both neutrophil dependent and neutrophil independent lung injury.
 It is also unclear if neutrophilic inflammation is the cause or the result of lung injury.
-Dysfunction of platelets and coagulation cascade results in microvascular thrombosis and capillary occlusion.[7, 8, 9, 10, 11, 12]
+Dysfunction of platelets and coagulation cascade results in microvascular thrombosis and capillary occlusion.[8, 9, 10, 11, 12, 13]

-At clinical level, respiratory distress occurs secondary to surfactant depletion, alveolar edema, cellular debris within the alveoli, and increased airway resistance.
-Surfactant loss leads to alveolar collapse because of increased surface tension, which is analogous to the situation observed in premature infants with infant RDS (IRDS).
+At the clinical level, respiratory distress occurs secondary to surfactant depletion, alveolar edema, cellular debris within the alveoli, and increased airway resistance.
+Surfactant loss leads to alveolar collapse because of increased surface tension, which is analogous to the situation observed in premature infants with infant respiratory distress syndrome (IRDS).
 As alveoli collapse, closing lung volume capacity rises above the patient’s functional residual capacity (FRC), further increasing atelectasis and the work of breathing.
 This is reflected as reduced lung.
 In addition, the remaining viable lung may be conceptualized as being smaller rather than stiff.
 Although the total lung compliance is reduced, a small portion of the lung may be participating in the gas exchange.
 Those remaining intact lung regions have better compliance and are thus subject to overdistention and potential air leak complications (eg, pneumothorax) when exposed to excessive inflating pressures.

 The net effect is impairment in oxygenation.
 A widened interstitial space between the alveolus and the vascular endothelium decreases oxygen-diffusing capacity.
 Hypoxia arises as a result of the change described above.
 Collapsed alveoli result in either low ventilation-perfusion (V/Q) units or a right-to-left pulmonary shunt.
 The end result is marked venous admixture, the process whereby deoxygenated blood passing through the lungs does not absorb sufficient oxygen and causes a relative desaturation of arterial blood when it mixes with blood that is already oxygenated.